Showing posts with label 5th Marine Infantry Batallion. Show all posts

 Tuesday, March 4, 2025

-Tumbledown
+Malvinas: Tumbledown Night

-The Battle of Mount Tumbledown took place on the night of June 13–14, 1982, as part of the British campaign to recapture Stanley, the capital of the Falkland Islands.
+The Battle of Mount Tumbledown took place on the night of June 13–14, 1982, as part of the British campaign to recapture Puerto Argentino, the capital of the Malvinas Islands.
 It was a brutal, close-quarters fight in freezing, rugged terrain, pitting the Argentine 5th Marine Infantry Battalion (BIM 5) against a British force comprising the 2nd Battalion Scots Guards, the 1st Battalion 7th Gurkha Rifles, elements of 42 Commando Royal Marines, and supporting units like the Welsh Guards and Blues and Royals.
 The battle’s savagery stemmed from its nocturnal setting, the rocky landscape, and the desperate stakes for both sides.

 The Setting: A Dark, Hostile Landscape

-Imagine a moonless night, the Falklands’ winter wind slicing through the air, temperatures hovering near freezing.
+Imagine a moonless night, the Malvinas’ winter wind slicing through the air, temperatures hovering near freezing.
 Mount Tumbledown, a jagged, 750-foot-high ridge of crags and boulders, looms west of Stanley.
 Its slopes are slick with wet peat and frost, littered with rocks perfect for defensive positions.
 The Argentine 5th Marines, under Commander Carlos Robacio, are dug into trenches and sangars (stone shelters), their positions fortified with machine guns, mortars, and snipers.
 They’re cold-weather trained, hardened, and determined to hold this key height overlooking the capital.
 On the British side, soldiers huddle in the darkness near Goat Ridge, their breath visible as they prepare for a silent advance, weighed down by packs, rifles, and anti-tank weapons.

 The Opening Moves: Diversion and Stealth